pranav560/MyApplication3/README.md

 }  from "@ohos/snackbar"
 ```

-Use respective components to create below snackbars as per the need.
+OR Use respective components to create below snackbars as per the need.

 ## Snackbar Designs: